 The language of the code section reads:

 PC 17500.
 Every person having upon the person any deadly weapon, with intent to assault another, is guilty of a misdemeanor.1

 - After a heated argument, Jill grabs a baseball bat and states that she wants to hit her boyfriend.

 - Following some pushing at a bar, Tom takes a beer bottle and throws it at Aaron.

-- know he had a deadly weapon;
+- you did not know you had a deadly weapon;

-- intend to assault another person; and/or,
+- you did not intend to assault another person;

 Our California criminal defense attorneys will discuss the following in this article:

 - 1. What is possession of a deadly weapon with intent to assault?